vlumi/photo-diary/README.md

 ## Planned Features

+* Photos segmented into galleries
+  + Single level -- no nesting
+  + One gallery view at a time
+  + Virtual root configuration based on URL
+    - Host/domain, path
 * (?)
 Yearly view
   + No thumbnails, just numbers/heat for days with photos?
   + Navigation to previous/next year